davidmreed/nonskating.club/content/guides/scoreboard-operator.md

 ### 3. Starting and Ending Game Play

-Events begin at the end of their signal, not counting echos and confirmation.
+Events begin at the end of their signal, not counting echoes and confirmation.
 The scoreboard should be updated to reflect these changes in game status accordingly.

 * Jams begin when the Jam Timer whistles and gives "dropping hand/waving flag" hand signal.
 * Jams end at end of the first instance of the 4-whistle cadence to call off a Jam.